stormqloud/kazoo-tgbbok/README.md

 ###Mailing list
 `https://groups.google.com/forum/#!forum/2600hz-users`

-Kazoo and 2600hz are an really nicely engineered and awesome software.

-Asterisk is a dead end compared to the Kazoo platform.
+Asterisk is single server compared to the Kazoo cloud platform.

 The VOIP landscape has changed.